ably/ably-js/docs/react.md

 ### Compatible React Versions

-The hooks are compatible with all versions of react above 16.8.0
+The hooks are compatible with all versions of React above 16.8.0

 ## Usage